rleap-project/dlplan/README.md

 ## 0. Background

 ### 0.1.
+State Language

+We consider a set of predicates where each predicate has the form p\n where p is a name and n is the number of arguments coming from a set of objects.
+A unary predicate takes exactly one argument and a binary predicates takes exactly two arguments.
+An atom is a predicate p where each argument takes one of the objects.
+A state is a set of atoms.

+### 0.1.
 Classical Planning

-We consider a set of classical planning instances Q =  {P_1, P_2, ..., P_n} where each P in Q consists of a state space S and each state s in S consists of ground atoms over a common planning domain D. The ground atoms have the form p(o_1,...,o_k) where p is a predicate occuring in D and o_1,...,o_k are objects that occur in the instance specific part.
-For example, Q can be a set of planning instances from the Delivery domain where each planning instance consists of a set of packages, and a set of locations.
-Note that all those planning instance use the same state language allowing us to define domain general features by starting from primitives that correspond to the predicates and composing them to more complex features using description logics.
+We consider a set of classical planning instances Q = {P_1, P_2, ..., P_n} where each P in Q consists of a set of states over a common state language.

 ### 0.2.
 Description Logics

 There are two types of objects in description logics: concepts and roles.
-Concepts can be seen as derived unary predicates and Roles as derived binary predicates.
-There are several base grammar rules and inductive grammar rules.
-Their interpretation on the states yield sets of ground atoms over the derived unary (resp. binary) predicates.
-Counting the number of ground atoms yield the valuation for a numerical feature n : S -> {0,1,...} or checking whether there exists a least one ground atoms yields a Boolean feature b : S -> {0,1}
+A Concept C is an additional unary predicate C\1 a role R is an additional binary predicate R\2.
+There are several base grammar rules and inductive grammar rules in description logics.
+Their interpretation on the states yield sets of atoms over the unary (resp. binary) predicates.
+Counting the number of ground atoms yield the valuation for a numerical feature n : S -> {0,1,...} or checking whether there exists a least one ground atoms yields a Boolean feature b : S -> {0,1}.
+Since we assume a common state language for all planning instances in Q, we can evaluate the features on any given state from any planning instane P in Q.

 ## 1. Features of the DLPlan-library